 North Deniliquin (Arms?) –> National Hotel

 First mentioned in September 1866, The National Hotel was described as being a two-storey brick building.

 Last mentioned as the North Deniliquin Hotel in the 1878 Government Gazette list and being run by Thomas Robertson.

 A September 1880 Government Gazette list has Anne Robertson as running the National Hotel.

 Destroyed by fire in 1884 was at Victoria Street, was reported to be unoccupied for some time and the last property owner was Mr Henry Hawkins.

 Belmore Arms (1875) –> Garibaldi Arms (1879) –> Guilliere’s –> Sandhurst

-First record found is in 1875 with a Thomas McMillan in charge of the Hotel.
+The first record in the archived papers online is from 1875 with a Thomas McMillan in charge of the Hotel.